Gorfeywog/ZeldaDungeon/README.md

 	- Move item selection to the right in the inventory - "]"
 	- Mute background music - "M"
 	- Enter the dungeon from Main Menu - "1" (this does not include a num pad)
+	- Enter the power tower from Main Menu - "2" (this does not include a num pad)
 	- Reset game - "R"
 	- Quit game - "Q"